 How it Works

 Take the example of Carla Christenson and the Elliot Park Neighborhood Big Brother-Big Sister Project.
 It started with God.
-He sent an irresistible longing to Carla, a senior at Bethel College who is part of our Toshavim (pronounced Toshaveem).
+He sent an irresistible longing to Carla, a senior at Bethel College who is part of our Toshavim (pronounced *Toshaveem*).
 The longing was to organize some ministry to kids in the vicinity of our church.
 So she came to me with the vision.
-I was excited and said, “Get all your information and ideas to me and we’ll take it to the C.E.
-Board.”
+I was excited and said, “Get all your information and ideas to me and we’ll take it to the elder board.”
 Char Ransom put it on the agenda for March 16.
 Carla called all the neighboring churches, met with Elliot Park Neighborhood, Inc. people, conferred with school officials, and wrote a terrific proposal for how our church might minister to some of the 200 school age kids in Elliot Park Neighborhood.

-That decision was then sent to the third nerve center, the Council of Deacons, for approval.
-On Wednesday, March 25 the Deacons put their seal to the project.
+That decision was then sent to the third nerve center, the council of deacons, for approval.
+On Wednesday, March 25, the deacons put their seal to the project.
 Now the proposal comes to you for church action Wednesday, April 8 at 7:15.
-If you agree with the church boards the whole process will have taken less than a month.
+If you agree with the church boards, the whole process will have taken less than a month.

-One more thing.
-If God gives any of you a vision for ministry let’s pursue it.
+One more thing: If God gives any of you a vision for ministry let’s pursue it.
 The nerve system needs the divine stimuli that comes through fingers and toes.

 © 2015 Desiring God Foundation.
 Distribution Guidelines